pPeterle/woovi-ledger/README.md

 ### Prevent duplicate transactions due to retries

-- Store the idempotency key with the transaction in Ledger (easy to audit requests).
+- Store the idempotency key with the transaction (easy to audit requests).
 - If a key already exists, do not reprocess and return the original result.

 ### Concurrent Transactions